Articles

 Taking time off work is difficult for those with lower incomes, irregular hours or the elderly who need a caregiver to transport them to a specialist visit.

-All of these calculations are dependent on the proximity and availability of specialty care in the patient’s area.
+These calculations depend on the proximity and availability of specialty care in the patient’s area.
 Rural patients often travel farther for care.
-Urban patients are more likely to struggle with Social Determinants of Health — economic stability, lack of reliable transportation, or religious, language and literacy barriers.
+Urban patients are more likely to struggle with Social Determinants of Health, such as economic stability, lack of reliable transportation, or religious, language and literacy barriers.

 Patient Savings on Childcare is an often-overlooked challenge.
 We estimate this cost at $17.50 per hour for the 4 plus hours needed to attend the specialist’s appointments.
 That’s $84.88 of childcare per avoided referral.
 A considerable amount of money for many of the patients we serve.

-Reducing the cost and improving the convenience of specialty care using eConsults can have a direct impact on quality metrics.
-You can use standard patient satisfaction metrics to evaluate eConsult patient experience.
+Reducing the cost and improving the convenience of specialty care using eConsults can directly impact quality metrics.
+Standard patient satisfaction metrics can be used to evaluate the eConsult patient experience.

-eConsult patient benefits include increased effectiveness because you obtain sub-specialty advice before developing the patient’s treatment plan.
+eConsult patient benefits include increased effectiveness because you obtain subspecialty advice before developing the patient’s treatment plan.
 The PCP can’t possibly keep up with the changing standards of care across every specialty.
 Patient satisfaction increases because they can receive care in the PCP setting.
-This improves the patient’s experience.
-It reduces stress for the patient waiting for a diagnosis.
+This improves the patient’s experience and reduces stress for the patient waiting for a diagnosis.

 By coordinating with remote specialists, patients can benefit from specialty advice to access screenings and manage chronic conditions no matter where they are located. eConsults are frequently used for medication reconciliation and non-emergent conditions.
 If the patient is prediabetic or has high blood pressure, the PCP can consult with a specialist when the symptoms first appear and adjust the treatment plan with advice from a specialist without delaying care. eConsults enable more efficient use of resources – if the patient doesn’t see the specialist, they won’t get the care or end up in the ER.
 This impacts symptom management and patient outcomes, improving patient satisfaction.